-(d) No building or addition constructed thereon shall be constructed under this subsection on a lot less than 30 feet wide without variance relief and/or Zoning Board approval.
+(d) No building or addition constructed thereon shall be constructed under this subsection on a lot less than 30 feet wide without variance relief and/or Planning Board approval.
 In such case, the same lot frontage/width, building height and side yard setback ratios shall be employed as defined in the applicable table above and referenced herein.

 (e) In keeping with the traditional seashore architecture of the single-family homes in North Wildwood, no building constructed under this subsection shall have a flat or mansard roof.
 All roofs for buildings so constructed shall be of gable, gambrel or hipped roof design and shall employ a slope of not less than four in 12, with steeper pitches encouraged.
 Parapets, cornices and similar architectural features shall be articulated and appropriately decorated.
 Architectural elements such as porches, bays and dormers are encouraged, to add interest and variety to the visual landscape.